Our rating(3.6/5)

 • outdated software

-Merchants can contact customer support by phone, email or contact form.
-The Barclaycard website doesn’t make it easy to find an email address for support, instead encouraging you to find answers yourself from their limited online resources or call during the limited hours of 8am-6pm on weekdays only.
+Merchants can contact customer support by phone, email or contact form, but the website doesn’t make it easy to find an email address.
+Instead, you’re encouraged to find answers yourself from their limited online resources or call during the limited hours of 8am-6pm on weekdays only.

-You can expect long wait times on the helpline according to users, and emailing sometimes doesn’t yield any response, so it may be best to resort to the contact form, then await a callback.
+You can generally expect long wait times on the helpline according to users, and emailing sometimes doesn’t yield any response, so it may be best to resort to the contact form and await a callback.
 Customer reviews generally indicate frustration at slow responses from Barclaycard.